joshgerdes/jekyll-uno/_drafts/application-cost-analysis-in-microsoft-azure-with-cm-resource-parent-tag.md

     $ResourceName = 'Parent Resource'
     Get-AzResource -Name $ResourceName | Select-Object ResourceId

-A resource ID looks like this _(you will need to copy the full thing, this will be used on your child resources)_:
+A resource ID looks like this _(you will need to copy the full thing, this will be used on your child's resources)_:

     /subscriptions/4501c644-74a3-4bfc-a456-16425eccd2a4/resourceGroups/vm-preprod-rg/providers/Microsoft.Network/publicIPAddresses/VM-T01-ip